The B-52s: 1988–1992: Comeback, Cosmic Thing, and Good Stuff

-The next single, "Love Shack", with its party vibe and colorful music video, became their first top 40 hit on the Billboard Hot 100, ultimately reaching No. 3 in November 1989.
-That peak was matched in March 1990 when their follow-up single, "Roam", also reached No. 3.
-In Australia, the country that had most embraced the band a decade earlier, "Love Shack" remained at No. 1 for eight weeks.
+Their next single, "Love Shack", with its party vibe and colorful music video, became their first top 40 hit on the Billboard Hot 100, ultimately reaching number three in November 1989.
+That peak was matched in March 1990, when their follow-up single, "Roam", also reached number three.
+In Australia, the country that had most embraced the band a decade earlier, "Love Shack" remained at number one for eight weeks.

-A fourth single, "Deadbeat Club", which reminisced about the band's early days in Athens and whose video was shot on location and featured a cameo by fellow Athens artist R.E.M.'s Michael Stipe, reached No. 30.
-Cosmic Thing climbed into the U.S. top five and earned multi-platinum certification.
-The album also had international success, reaching No. 1 in both Australia and New Zealand and No. 8 in the UK.
+A fourth single, "Deadbeat Club", which reminisced about the band's early days in Athens and whose video was shot on location and featured a cameo by fellow Athens artist R.E.M.'s Michael Stipe, reached number 30.
+Cosmic Thing climbed into the U.S. top five and earned multiplatinum certification.
+The album also had international success, reaching number one in both Australia and New Zealand and number eight in the UK.
 The group had a successful world tour to support the record and appeared on the cover of Rolling Stone in March 1990.
-In 1990, the B-52's were nominated for four MTV Video Music Awards, including Video of the Year.
+In 1990, the B-52s were nominated for four MTV Video Music Awards, including Video of the Year.
 They won two awards: Best Group Video and Best Art Direction.

-Pierson sang on Iggy Pop's song "Candy", which gave him a top 40 hit.
-In 1991, Schneider's 1984 solo record, Fred Schneider and the Shake Society, was repackaged and re-released, resulting in his first Hot 100 single when "Monster" climbed to No. 85.
-Also that year, Pierson again guest-starred on a popular track, R.E.M.'s "Shiny Happy People", which reached No. 10 in September.
+Pierson sang on Iggy Pop's song "Candy", which gave him his first and only top-40 hit.
+In 1991, Schneider's 1984 solo record, Fred Schneider and the Shake Society, was repackaged and re-released, resulting in his first Hot 100 single when "Monster" climbed to number 85.
+Also that year, Pierson again guest-starred on a popular track, R.E.M.'s "Shiny Happy People", which reached number 10 in September.
 Pierson also appeared on two other songs from R.E.M.'s chart-topping album Out of Time: "Near Wild Heaven" and "Me in Honey", as well as the outtake "Fretless".

 In late 1990, Cindy Wilson took time off from the band, with Julee Cruise filling in for her on tour.
-The B-52's released Good Stuff in 1992 as a trio—the only album release on which Cindy Wilson was not present—and the title track reached No. 28 that August.
-The album made it to No. 16 in the U.S. It is also the group's most overtly political album, though they had been activists and fundraisers for environmental, AIDS and animal rights causes for many years.
+The B-52s released Good Stuff in 1992 as a trio—the only album release on which Cindy Wilson was not present—and the title track reached number 28 that August.
+The album made it to number 16 in the U.S. It is also the group's most overtly political album, though they had been activists and fundraisers for environmental, AIDS, and animal-rights causes for many years.